-Mild weather across the U.S. in January and February has delayed this year's flu season and brought an early start to this year's spring allergy season, according to various reports.
+Mild weather across the U.S. in January and February has delayed this year's flu season and brought an early start to this year's spring allergy season.

 The flu season could be off to a slow start because people are more likely to spend time outdoors — instead of indoors sharing their viruses with each other.
 As a result, people have been healthier this winter.
 "Being outside more in the winter has two benefits," according to Alex Sosnowski, expert senior meteorologist for AccuWeather.com.
 "The time in the sunlight can boost the level of vitamin D a person takes in and the fresh outdoor air is less likely to spread flu germs."

 But we can't stay outside all the time.
-In California, flu cases have been on the rise in February, especially in children.
 "Children are a good indicator of influenza activity in a community," Gregg Pullen, manager of infection prevention and control for Children's Hospital Central California in Madera County, told The Fresno Bee.
 Pullen says cases in his hospital are up for the month.
 "This indicates influenza is out there and there's quite a bit of it."
 Another doctor said she expects more cases in the coming weeks.

 As flu cases are increasing, the warm weather has also resulted in unusually high pollen counts around the country.
 Many people are already reporting allergies that don't normally show up until spring.
 "We have not seen pollen counts this high, this early, as long as I can remember," Dr. Stanley M. Fineman, president of the American College of Allergy, Asthma, and Immunology in Atlanta, told WebMD.